Skip to content

 However, if your doctor charges more than the MBS fee for the services you receive, there will be a ‘gap’.
 You may have to pay the gap as out-of-pocket costs unless your doctor has a Gap Cover Agreement with your insurer and charges you under that arrangement.

-Before agreeing to be treated by a particular doctor, check whether they have a Gap Cover Agreement with your insurer.
+Before agreeing to be treated by a particular doctor, check whether they have a Gap Cover Agreement with your insurer and whether they will honour that agreement for your treatment.

 Percy has Gold Hospital Cover with a $750 excess and needs a hip replacement